mattlean/lean-js-app-starter/docs/configuration/browserslist.md

 For browser-based projects, the config file determines which browsers are targeted for the development and production environments.

-For server-side rendering (SSR) supporting projects, the config file has one environment that determines the target Node.js version for the backend and the target browsers for the development and production environments.
+For server-side rendering (SSR) supporting projects, the config file has one environment that determines the target Node.js version for the backend.
+The development and production environments determine the target browsers for the frontend.

 ## Learning Resources